jnozzi/cocoadev.com/markdown/OpenFileInFinder.md

 ----

-Well if your feeling confident you could download the source code for General/LimeWire (http://www.limewire.org/) and see how they do it.
-The downside however, is that General/LimeWire is written in Java, not Cocoa.
+Well if your feeling confident you could download the source code for LimeWire (http://www.limewire.org/) and see how they do it.
+The downside however, is that LimeWire is written in Java, not Cocoa.

 ----